www.weldreality.com.

 This weld story has it all.
 Lincoln

-self shielded flux cored weld consumables utilized for the general construction of buildings and infrastructure built in an earth quake zone in California It's also a story on the common lack of management - engineering accountability and the involvement of
+Electric, Cleveland.
+OH, and their incredible defense of their unsuitable self shielded flux cored weld consumables.
+These are weld wire that were commonly utilized for the general construction of buildings and infrastructures built in an earth quake zone in California.
+It's also a story on the common lack of weld management - engineering accountability, with the involvement of

-Note the same self shielded flux cored wire consumables recommended by Lincoln and Chrysler,
+Note the same and similar self shielded flux cored wire consumables recommended by Lincoln and Chrysler,

-have cost the Auto / Truck Industries mllions each year on unnecessary weld rework, rejects and lost productio.
+have end up costing the Auto / Truck Industries, mllions of dollars each year on unnecessary weld rework, rejects and lost productio.
 For

 auto / truck Self Shielded flux cored wire problems, click here.